srmagura/iti-react/iti-react/Readme.md

     to your top-level `.d.ts` file.
 See `ReactSpaTemplate/Source/Website/Library.d.ts` for an example.

-## Developing
+## Developing iti-react

-The source code for iti-react is located in the [ReactSpaTemplate project](https://bitbucket.org/itidev/reactspatemplate) in the ITI BitBucket.
-See the ReactSpaTemplate README for how documentation on prerequisites for development and an explanation of how the solution is set up.
+### Prequisites

+1. Visual Studio node.js workflow (from Visual Studio Installer)
+2. TypeWriter VS extension
+3. Webpack Task Runner VS extension

+### Linking from TestWebsite

+The website's package.json has an entry for

+    "@interface-technologies/iti-react": "file:../iti-react"

+so that the Website's code can import iti-react and get the current working version of the code, rather than the version available on the npm registry.
+If you want to start off a new project using ReactSpaTemplate as a starting point, you need to delete the "@interface-technologies/iti-react" entry from package.json and run

+    npm i --save-exact @interface-technologies/iti-react

+so that your project downloads iti-react from npm, rather than trying to get it from the relative path ../iti-react.

+### How to publish

-Steps to do a new release:
+Steps to do a new release are completely standard:

 1. Increment version number in package.json.
 2. Document changes in Changelog.md.